 Does taking clonazepam increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Data on the use of clonazepam only in pregnancy is limited.
 Information from a small number of studies of women taking clonazepam only during pregnancy has not found an increased chance of birth defects.
-There might be different risks for women who take clonazepam in combination with other medications.
+There may be different risks for women who take clonazepam in combination with other medications.

 Does taking clonazepam in pregnancy increase the chance of other pregnancy-related problems?